 Cost: again varies greatly depending on the type of vessel and the inclusions.
 You will need to also budget for crew tips and will have to pay an APA ( Advanced provisioning Allowance – usually around 30% of the total).
 It is ‘generally’ around 25% more expensive to rent a motor yacht than a catamaran.

 Finally, booking a cruise ship is great for simplicity, convenience and ease of access.
 You’ll be able to choose an itinerary that works for you and explore the Greek islands at your leisure, without having to own your own boat, understand maritime rules and restrictions nor skimp on luxury and comfort.

 There are a number of big companies that operate regular cruises into and around Greece.
-It may not really be ‘sailing’ but for many people it is the next best thing.
-There is a big variations in price point with these cruise with some very affordable itineraries on some ships and some luxury Greek Island cruises available as well.
+It may not really be ‘sailing’ but for many people, it is the next best thing.
+There is a big variation in price point with these cruise with some very affordable itineraries on some ships and some luxury Greek Island cruises available as well.

 Large cruises in the Greek Islands and Greece

 Celestyal Cruises are the only operator that offer itineraries on a large ship focused ONLY on Greece

 Princess Cruises have lots of Mediterranean itineraries that include Greece